lucavallin/verto/README.md

 - Our goal is to narrow down projects for new open-source contributors.
 To maintain the quality of projects in Good First Issue, please make sure your GitHub repository meets the following criteria:

-  - It has at least three issues with the `good first issue` label or other labels defined in `repositories.toml` (see `labels` and the end).
+  - It has at least three issues with the `good first issue` label or other labels defined in `gfi.config.json` (see `labels` and the end).

   - It has at least 10 contributors.